Investigational Medicinal Product (IMP) and Clinical Trial Materials (CTM) coordination

-Biomapas proactively solves potential Clinical Trial Materials, IMP Management process related issues and efficiently navigates challenging local import and export regulations.
+Biomapas proactively solves potential Clinical Trial Materials, IMP Coordination and Management process related issues and efficiently navigates challenging local import and export regulations.
 We have a well-established collaboration with local vendors in the service coverage area.

 Some of the key terms to be aware of: